pupperemeritus/gsoc_blog/projectproposal/index.md

 ## Background

-I am an undergraduate student of Chaitanya Bharathi Institute of Technology studying Artificial Intelligence and Data Science.
+I am a second year undergraduate student of Chaitanya Bharathi Institute of Technology studying Artificial Intelligence and Data Science.
 I have a lot of hobbies out of which some of them include astrophotography, Guitar(Rock and Pop Trinity Grade 8) and chess.
 Furthermore, I originally wanted to study a course in Computational Astronomy/Astrophysics as it is the confluence of all my interests but could not do it due to lack of availability of such a course in my country.
-I am passionate about using, propogating and contributing to open source software.
+I am passionate about using, propagating and contributing to open source software.
 I also like to do astrophotography in my free time, though I cannot really produce great images as I am limited by a Bortle 9 sky and lack of a tracker.

+Relevant Experience

+- Created a discord bot that uses AI to determine the mood of chat messages
+- Participated in my college's Hacktober fest and came 5th in my panel.

 ## Interest in Open Astronomy